 Wild Coast holiday accommodation is one of those budget places that doesn’t immediately comes into your mind as a holiday traveller to the Eastern Cape.
 It does not have any of the big expensive attractions that generally seduce visitors to Cape Town accommodation , Garden Route adventures or on safari holidays.
 To travel to South Africa and not visit The Wild Coast is to be missing out on one of Natures most beautiful possessions.

 At the beginning of the 20th century farmers from the surrounding towns would pack their families and provisions into ox drawn wagons, for a 2 month long camping holiday by the sea.
 Animals taken with included; milk cows and their calves; fattened sheep and roosters; and chickens for laying eggs.
-A span of oxen would pull each wagon, laden with necessities such as flour, maize, salt, sugar, preserved food and other groceries needed to sustain the families and their servants for the entire holiday.
+A span of oxen would pull each wagon, which was ladened with an array of necessities needed to keep the families sorted for the entire holiday.
 There were no supermarkets and refrigerators back then!

 The Wild Coast is slightly out of the way from any major cities or Safari Parks, but if you have made it all the way down to travel in South Africa and have some extra time, you very well might want to consider travelling down to the coast lines of the Wild Coast.